DeedleFake/ps2avglogin/README.md

 Usage
 -----

-For usage information, simple run `ps2avglogin -help`.
+For usage information, simply run `ps2avglogin -help`.
 Just running `ps2avglogin` should be good enough for most use cases.

 Authors
 -------